Optimize log queries in Azure Monitor

 //less efficient Syslog | extend Msg = strcat("Syslog: ",SyslogMessage) | where Msg has "Error" | count

 //more efficient Syslog | where SyslogMessage has "Error" | count

-In some cases the evaluated column is created implicitly by the query processing engine since the filtering is done not just on the field:
+In some cases, the evaluated column is created implicitly by the query processing engine because the filtering is done not just on the field:

 //less efficient SecurityEvent | where tolower(Process) == "conhost.exe" | count

 //more efficient SecurityEvent | where Process =~ "conhost.exe" | count